AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 SPARK Code Cannot Use Mode `Off` Code
 -----------------------------------------

-* That is, when spec is explicitly marked as `Off`
+* That is, when spec is explicitly marked as :ada:`Off`

 .. code:: Ada